 Late Season: September and early October

 This is “trophy time” for big rainbows on an Alaska fly-fishing trip.
 For three months or more, Alaska’s rainbow trout have gorged themselves—eating eggs and flesh—to their largest size of the year.
 These larger fish remain in the rivers and dedicated anglers can land some trophy-sized fish.
-Late season in Alaska is a great time for anglers looking to land a once in a lifetime rainbow trout – many reaching 30-plus inches!
+The late season in Alaska is a great time for anglers looking to land a once-in-a-lifetime rainbow trout – many reaching 30-plus inches!
 Colder temperatures and precipitation can be more prevalent, but the fall colors of Alaska are beautiful, and the scenery is, of course, always spectacular.
-Waters are less crowded as the summer-time anglers have left, so fly fishing Alaska in the fall is an intimate experience not to be missed.
+Waters are less crowded as the summertime anglers have left, so fly fishing Alaska in the fall is an intimate experience not to be missed.